 By the late 1960s, bars in New Orleans and New York were serving the concoction, and “Have you tried a Rusty Nail?” was a common refrain.
 The Rusty Nail is often credited to the clever bartenders at the 21 Club in Manhattan sometime in the early 1960s.
 It makes sense, being that the establishment created the famous B & B—half Bénédictine and half cognac—as well.
 It’s easy to imagine that the talented crew applied the same formula to another cordial and liquor, but I haven’t been able to substantiate that claim.

-Lore has it that the Rat Pack was enamored of the drink, which may have been responsible for the wide appeal in those years.
-In the 1970s, I mixed many a Rusty Nail at the joints I worked in New York.
+Lore has it that the Rat Pack was enamored with the drink, which may have been responsible for the wide appeal in those years.
+In the 1970s, I mixed many a Rusty Nail at the joints I worked at in New York.
 They were also a hit at P.J.
 Clarke’s, a favorite late-night haunt of Frank Sinatra.

-- 3/4 oz Drambuie
+3/4 ounce Drambuie

 Add the scotch and Drambuie into a mixing glass with ice and stir until well-chilled.

 Strain into a rocks glass over one large ice cube.